Parent-teacher interviews at primary school: what to expect

-Throughout your child’s time in primary school, you’ll be invited to attend parent-teacher interviews, usually once or twice a year.
-Some preschools also have parent-teacher interviews, but this isn’t common.
+Throughout your child’s time in primary school, you might be asked to attend parent-teacher interviews, or conferences, usually once or twice a year.

 These interviews are usually just short meetings – about 10-15 minutes – between you and your child’s teacher or teachers.
 Every parent is invited to attend at least one interview a year.
 At some schools, children also take part in interviews.
 Being invited to a parent-teacher interview doesn’t mean there’s a problem with your child’s progress.